Alex313031/ThoriumOS/README.md

 # ChromiumOS
 <img src="https://github.com/Alex313031/ChromiumOS/blob/main/cros_bootsplash.png">

-## ChromiumOS builds with x264 and linux firmware.
+## ChromiumOS builds with x264 and linux firmware/modules support.

 &nbsp;&nbsp;&ndash; Inspired by and based off of ArnoldTheBat's builds which can be downloaded here > https://arnoldthebat.co.uk/wordpress/ \
 &nbsp;&nbsp; - Also some code from FydeOS > https://github.com/FydeOS